dzakyadlh/dzakyadlh/README.md

 ### Hello World!
 I am Dzaky

-I am currently an undergraduate student with Engineering Physics major.
+Fresh graduate from Sepuluh Nopember Institute of Technology with Engineering Physics major.
 I have a huge passion in creating and designing websites and apps.
-I am aiming to become an outstanding and independent Software Engineer in the near future.
+Feel free to contact me for collaborations!

-- 👀 I’m interested in web and software development
+- 👀 I’m interested in web and mobile app development
-- 🌱 I’m currently learning mobile app development with Flutter
+- 🌱 I’m currently learning game development with Unreal Engine 5
-- 💞️ I’m looking to collaborate on website and native Android app projects
+- 💞️ I’m looking to collaborate on website and mobile app projects
-- 📫 How to reach me: dzakyadlh@gmail.com
+- 📫 How to reach me: dzakyadlh.work@gmail.com

 ### Github Statistics